Artists protest new NEA restrictions

 The letter specifically called for the NEA to roll back compliance rules for the Grants for Arts Projects, which now require applicants to abide by two executive orders issued by Trump.
 One states applicants should not "operate any programs promoting 'diversity, equity, and inclusion' that violate any applicable federal anti-discrimination laws"; the other, which targets transgender and other LGBTQ+ arts programming, states that federal grants must not be used to "promote gender ideology," with reference to an executive order recognizing only "two sexes, male and female."

+At an NEA workshop Tuesday afternoon for arts groups planning to apply for grants, applicants were told that the NEA was required to abide by federal anti-discrimination laws, regulations, and executive orders and that "the NEA will not fund projects that include DEI activities.
+Applicants must certify that they do not operate any programs promoting DEI that violate federal anti-discrimination laws, including programs outside this, the scope of their NEA project."

-NPR attended an NEA workshop Tuesday afternoon for arts groups planning to apply for grants.
-Questions were not taken in the session, but had to be sent in advance.
-No mention was made of the new restrictions in the Q&A session.
+Questions were not taken in the Q&A session that followed, but had to be sent in advance.

 " The First Amendment is one of the most cherished principles that this country was founded on.
 And we all like to think of this being a country where artists have the right to self expression, as we all do," said Dorsen.
 "So this action by the NEA is more than concerning, because it seems to suggest that through these sort of weird executive orders and the applications of them to certain agencies, that freedom is being taken away bit by bit."